Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Experiments

 The design and protocol used for the EAGeR study have been previously documented \citep{schisterman2013randomised}.
 Overall, 1,228 women were recruited into the study (615 aspirin, 613 placebo) and 11\% of participants chose to drop out of the study before completion.
 Roughly 43,000 person-weeks of information were available from daily diaries, as well as study questionnaires, and clinical and telephone evaluations collected at regular intervals over follow-up.
 The dataset is characterized by a substantial degree of non-compliance (more than 50\% at the end of the study), and thereby is susceptible to positivity violation.

-We used our incremental propensity score approach to evaluate the effect of aspirin on pregnancy outcomes in the EAGeR trial, accounting for time-varying exposure and dropout.
-The EAGeR dataset has been compiled as described in (\ref{setup:causal-process}).
-Here, the study terminates at week 89 ($T=89$).
+We used our incremental propensity score approach to evaluate the effect of aspirin on pregnancy outcomes in the EAGeR trial, accounting for time-varying exposure and dropout. {We let each variable become a constant equal to its final value after the time point at which no more actual data is collected on the subject, so we have balanced panel data as described in (\ref{setup:causal-process}).} Here, the study terminates at week 89 ($T=89$).
 We use 24 baseline covariates (e.g., age, race, income, education, etc.) and 5 time-dependent covariates (compliance, conception, vaginal bleeding, nausea and GI discomfort). $A_t$ is a binary treatment variable coded as $1$ if a woman took aspirin at time $t$ and $0$ otherwise. $R_t=1$ indicates that the woman is observed in the study at time $t$.
 Lastly, $Y_{t}$ is an indicator of having a pregnancy outcome of interest at time $t$.
 We are particularly interested in two types of pregnancy outcomes: \emph{live birth} and \emph{pregnancy loss} (fetal loss).
 We perform separate analysis for each of the two cases.

 For comparative purposes, we estimate the simple complete-case effect